BitSavvy-Solutions/AITut-CB-FullStackCourse/chapters/01-how-internet-works/materials/01-what-is-internet.md

 ## 📖 Reading Assignment

-Read the following article to understand what the internet is:
+Read the following article to understand what the Internet is:

 **Article:** [What is the Internet? - GCFGlobal](https://edu.gcfglobal.org/en/internetbasics/what-is-the-internet/1/)